Biotin - The Good, Bad and Indifferent - How To Tell.

 A biotin manufactured to have purity greater than 97.5% is far cheaper to make than a biotin that is made to be greater than 99% pure.
 I hope for obvious reasons.

-Always ask for a Certificate of Analysis (CoA) from the manufacture of the Biotin.
+Always ask for a Certificate of Analysis (CoA) from the manufacturer of the Biotin.
 It is also useful to see a retest certificate that on-sellers/repackages sometimes have done.
 CoA’s are pretty standard and should include an Impurities field.
 This is usually measured in an identifier like "NMT 2%" Meaning Not More Than 2%.
 Here's a typical Certificate of Analysis (CoA).
 This tells you that it is 99.44% pure.
 There are two main standards that are used to govern the quality of chemicals manufactured for human consumption, USP and FCC.
 The specification for a Pharmaceutical (Pharma) grade under the current USP standard is 97.5-102% pure and FCC is 97.5-100.5%.
 As you can see FCC has a tighter specification than USP.
 Here we will only discuss USP standards unless otherwise stated.
 Manufacturing costs increase exponentially the closer the manufacturer gets to 100% pure.
 However, CoA's do not tell you everything you need to know about the Biotin you are buying.

 Biotin is a chemical compound with the formula C10H16N2O3S.
 The compound is known as an isomer, as it can exist in different forms with the same chemical makeup.
 There are different types of isomers, structural and positional to name a couple but I won't go into this detail here.
 Biotin can take the form of eight different isomers which have the same chemical makeup, but with different geometry at three of the Carbon atoms at the centre of the molecule.
 An easy way it was explained to me was like having a left and right hand versions.
 Both are identical, just mirror images of each other.
 But with Biotin there are 8 of them.
 Some of these occur naturally and some don't.
 Each of the naturally occurring isomers have different levels of biological availability to different organisms.
 As far as I can tell, the term D-Biotin is used rather generically to describe all the naturally occurring forms which can have from zero to around 50% biologically activity.
 A more accurate designation given to a more biologically active form appears to be one identified as d-(+)-biotin.
 That is d not D, there is a difference I found out recently, d has the same meaning as + and refers to a positive spin on reflected polarised light, whereas D refers to the geometry of a molecule (left hand/ right hand).